GoogleChrome/developer.chrome.com/site/en/docs/webstore/review-process/index.md

 : Unlike other enforcement actions, notification **is not** sent to the publisher's email address when the extension(s) are taken down.
-In the event that the developer's Chrome Web Store account is suspended, the developer will receive notification of that enforcement action.
+In the event that the developer's Chrome Web Store account is suspended, the developer will be sent an email to notify them of that enforcement action.

 Chrome Web Store listing